-Danny Boyle’s Beatles-inspired fantasy barely holds its suspension of disbelief in creating a modern world stripped of The Beatles influence, but it’s the kind of movie you don’t have to overanalyze or overthink.
+Danny Boyle’s Beatles-inspired fantasy barely maintains my suspension of disbelief in creating a modern world stripped of The Beatles influence, but it’s the kind of movie you don’t have to overanalyze or overthink.
 You can just enjoy the ride, sing along, and get lost in the wonder of The Beatles music and the charm of the film’s main characters.
-And, Ed Sheeran, we’ll forgive you for “Hey, DUDE.”
-And the award for the most genuinely entertaining, while still imperfect, film of the year goes to… Yesterday.
+Ed Sheeran, we’ll forgive you for “Hey, DUDE.”
+And the award for the most entertaining, though imperfect, film of the year goes to… Yesterday.

 WINNER: Captain Marvel

 RUNNER UP: Us

 Let me be clear about something.
-Captain Marvel is NOT a bad movie, and it’s not even a movie I hate.
+Captain Marvel is not a horrible movie, and it’s not even a movie I hate.
 I know that's not a glowing endorsement, but it's also not a condemnation either.
 It's simply a mediocre film overshadowed by better movies in the series.
-I, like most fans, however, went in with sky high expectations for Carol Danvers’ entrance into the MCU, and I, like most, was brought down to earth a little bit once the movie started.
-Brie Larson was fine in the role, but that’s kind of my issue with everything having to do with Captain Marvel.
-It was just fine.
-In the end, there were just too many missed opportunities that could have made this film really special or unique.
-From the generic and often bland production design of the Kree/Skrull wars to the 90’s throwbacks, which the filmmakers couldn’t decide if they were really committing to or not, Captain Marvel could have been the next great chapter in the MCU and the kind of movie other superhero movies tried to emulate for years to come.
-Instead, it landed with a bit of thud in a 90’s Blockbuster, and it wasn’t even kind enough to rewind the tape all the way.
-And the award for the film that was so close but fell just inches short goes to… Captain Marvel.
+I, like most fans, went in with sky high expectations for Carol Danvers/Captain Marvel, and I, like most, was brought down to earth once the movie started.
+Brie Larson was "okay" in the role, but that’s kind of my issue with everything having to do with Captain Marvel.
+It was just okay.
+In the end, there were too many missed opportunities that could have made this film unique.
+From the generic and often bland production design of the Kree/Skrull wars to the lazy 90’s throwbacks, which the filmmakers couldn’t decide if they were really committing to or not, Captain Marvel could have been the next great chapter in the MCU and the kind of movie other superhero movies tried to copy for years to come.
+Instead, it landed with a bit of thud in a 90’s Blockbuster, and it wasn’t even kind enough to rewind.
+And the award for the film that was close but fell short goes to… Captain Marvel.